marcpouzet/zrun/README.md

 definitions.
-It also provides richer programming constructs that were introduced in Lucid Synchrone but are not in Lustre: by-case definition of streams with a possible default and initial value, the last computed value of a signal, hierarchical automata with parameters, stream function with static parameters that are either know at compile time or at instanciation time, and array operations.
+It also provides richer programming constructs that were introduced in Lucid Synchrone but are not in Lustre: by-case definition of streams with a possible default and initial value, the last computed value of a stream, hierarchical automata with parameters, stream functions with static parameters that are either know at compile time or at instanciation time, and array operations.
+It also provides a limit form of recursion on a set of size parameters.

-The objective of this prototype is to give a reference executable semantics.
-It can be used independently of a compiler, e.g., as an oracle for compiler testing.
-It can be used as a reference to prove the correctness of compiler steps (e.g., that a well typed/causal/initialized program does not lead to an error; to prove semantics preservation of source-to-source transformations like static scheduling or the compilation of automata), to execute unfinished programs or programs that are semantically correct but are statically rejected by the compiler.
-It is defined generically to illustrate some of the difference in the treatment of causality between Lustre, Lucid Synchrone/Scade/Zelus and Esterel.
+The objective of this prototype is to be a reference executable semantics; to be used independently of a compiler, e.g., as an oracle for compiler testing; to prove the correctness of compiler steps (e.g., that a well typed/causal/initialized program does not lead to an error; to prove semantics preservation of source-to-source transformations like static scheduling or the compilation of automata); to execute unfinished programs or programs that are semantically correct but are statically rejected by the compiler.
+It is defined is a quite generic manner w.r.t the treatment of causality loops, that is, how instantaneous feedback are treated.
+It is made to illustrate the differences in the treatment of causality between Lustre, Lucid Synchrone/Scade/Zelus and Esterel.
 Examples of correct but rejected programs are those with cyclic circuits accepted by an Esterel compiler (the so-called "constructively causal" programs) but that are rejected by Lustre (and also Lucid Synchrone, Scade and Zélus) because the compiler imposes stronger causality constraints.
 Finally, being independent of a compiler, this semantics can be used to prototype new language constructs before considering their compilation.

 The long term goal of this work is to define an executable semantics that deal with all the language features of Zélus.
 We are far away